Pop Culture Madness!

 - Winston Churchill, to Harry S. Truman, regarding theDemocracy and the Russian-controlled Communist bloc.

 Melvin E. Biddle, for his actions during the Battle of the Bulge, earned the Medal of Honor on October 30, 1945, by President Truman.
-When presenting the medal, Truman whispered "People don't believe me when I tell them that I'd rather have one of these than be President."
+When presenting the medal, Truman whispered, “People don’t believe me when I tell them that I’d rather have one of these than be President.”

 1945 Pop Culture History

-A farmer chopped off a chicken's head, missed the jugular vein, a clot formed and some of the brain stem survived, providing basic homeostasis functions.
+A farmer chopped off a chicken’s head, missed the jugular vein, a clot formed, and some of the brain stem survived, providing basic homeostasis functions.
 Mike the Headless Chicken toured in sideshows for 18 months and earned the farmer $4,500/ month at the peak of his popularity.

-A radar engineer named Percy Spencer was working at Ratheon.
+A radar engineer named Percy Spencer was working at Raytheon.
 He stepped in front of a magnetron, a device that powers radars.
 He noticed a chocolate bar in his pocket had melted.
 Later that year, he filed a patent for the first microwave oven.

-Slinky is from a Swedish word meaning 'stealthy, sleek and sinuous.'
-Each slinky has about 67 feet of steel, and was first invented by Richard James while working for the military in his home.
-He dropped a spring and it 'slinkied' off a tabletop and some books.
+Slinky is from a Swedish word meaning ‘stealthy, sleek and sinuous.’
+Each slinky has about 67 feet of steel and was first invented by Richard James while working for the military in his home.
+He dropped a spring, and it ‘slinkied’ off a tabletop and some books.
 In 1960, he left the he founded (James Industries) and became an evangelical missionary in Bolivia.

 A modern singing birthday card has more computing power than the Allied Forces in 1945.

-The term "ground zero" came from the spot at the base of a tower named "Zero" at White Sands Missile Range from which they drop-tested the first atomic bomb as part of the Project Trinity test.
+The term “ground zero” came from the spot at the base of a tower named “Zero” at White Sands Missile Range, from which they drop-tested the first atomic bomb as part of the Project Trinity test.

 'Trinitite' is the name given to sand turned into glass due to the Atomic Bomb Testing at Trinity during WWII.